ClusterDuck-Protocol/ClusterDuck-Protocol/doc/howToBuildADuck.md

     ![Running duck example](./assets/images/setup.png "Running duck example")

+2. Upload the firmware OTA
+    Ons you uploaded the firmware via cabel, you can do this also **O**ver**T**he**A**ir.
+    Connect to ducks wifi an then ther are two ways to continue:

+    #### Upload via IDE

+    In Platform IO uncommend the "upload_port = duck.local" line in .ini File and use the normal Upload butten (the white arrow at the bottom).

+    In Adruino IDE you can upload your sketch under Tools->Port-><your device>(under the Serial Port Section is the networkn sektion).

+    #### Upload the Binary to Capativ Portal

+    To upload to the Capativ Portal first you need to build a binary file.
+Then open "duck.local/firmware" and upload the binary.

+    To create the binary with Platform IO comile your code (the white hook at the bottom).
+Then you find the binary in the build folder (/.pio/build/<your board>/firmware.bin).

+    To create the binary with Adruino IDE select Sketch->Export Compiled Binary.
+You will find this next to your sketch.

 ## Setting up the IBM Watson IoT Platform

 1. Create an IBM Cloud account through [this link](https://ibm.biz/BdqiVW).
 Fill out all the required information and confirm your email address.